vivinastase/voxseg/README.md

 https://github.com/NickWilkinson37/voxseg.git

-Voxseg is a Python package for voice activity detection (VAD), for speech/non-speech audio segmentation.
-It provides a full VAD pipeline, including a pretrained VAD model, and it is based on work presented [here](https://arxiv.org/abs/2103.03529).
+Voxseg is a Python package for voice activity detection (VAD), for speech/non-speech audio segmentation, and it is based on work presented [here](https://arxiv.org/abs/2103.03529).

 ## Installation

-These are the installation instructions from the original, hopefully they still work:
+These are the installation instructions from the original, they should work for this version as well:

 To install this package, clone the repository from GitHub to a directory of your choice and install using pip:
 ```bash